The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations

 \subsection{Data sample}

 The low-lat region is also covered with shorter mid-lat PTs, as can be seen from the latitude ranges above.
 A shallow sweep of the Galactic plane is so performed with which bright pulsars can quickly be discovered without having to wait for the long integration observations of the actual low-lat PTs.
 The mid-lat PTs thus consist of a homogeneous dataset of observations in and outside the Galactic plane.
 Together with a 53\% completion rate, they present a perfect dataset to characterise the pipeline.
-For that purpose, a total of 1500 mid-lat PTs were selected across the Galactic sky (see figure \ref{fig:pointing-skymap} for their Galactic distribution).
-With the first 500 PTs, a pre-analysis was performed to determine appropriate parameters for the software packages used in the SP pipeline.
+For that purpose, a total of 1500 mid-lat PTs were selected across the Galactic sky (see Fig. \ref{fig:pointing-skymap} for their Galactic distribution).
+With the first 500 PTs, a pre-analysis was performed to determine appropriate parameters for the software tools used in the SP pipeline.

-The other 1000 PTs were used for the injection analysis described in section \ref{sec:analysis}.
-Half of these PTs were chosen with a latitude within the low-lat range (i.e. |$b$| < 3.5$^{\circ}$) and chosen so as to be approximately uniformly distributed over the celestial sky (figure \ref{fig:rfi-skymap}).
-These PTs shall be referred to as the ``quick low-lat PTs''.
+The other 1000 PTs were used for the injection analysis described in Sect. \ref{sec:analysis} and are referred to as the analysis PTs.
+Half of these PTs were chosen with a latitude within the low-lat range (i.e. |$b$| < 3.5$^{\circ}$) and chosen so as to be approximately uniformly distributed over the celestial sky (Fig. \ref{fig:rfi-skymap}).
+These PTs shall be referred to as the `quick low-lat PTs'.
 The other 500 mid-lat PTs were selected with a Galactic latitude of |$b$| > 3.5$^{\circ}$ and |$b$| < 15$^{\circ}$, and thus exclude the Galactic plane.
-Whenever in the following ``mid-lat PTs'' is mentioned, this refers to these PTs with a |$b$| > 3.5$^{\circ}$.
+Whenever in the following `mid-lat PTs' is mentioned, this refers to these PTs with a |$b$| > 3.5$^{\circ}$.
 They are chosen similarly to the quick low-lat PTs to be evenly distributed over the celestial sky too.
 The selected data samples thus cover many different telescope orientations to resemble those of the full survey and probe the entire RFI environment around Effelsberg in which the HTRU-North observations are conducted.